cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-1/index.md

 ---

 <div class="tm-overline tm-rf-1 tm-lh-title tm-medium tm-muted">A universe of limitless possibilities</div>
-<h1 class="mt-4 mb-6">Introduction to Cosmos</h1>
+<h1 class="mt-4 mb-6">Introduction to the Interchain</h1>

 Enjoy an introduction to the main components of the Cosmos SDK.

-From Tendermint to the modules, keepers, queries, and transactions in Cosmos, a whole universe is waiting to be discovered.
+From Tendermint to the modules, keepers, queries, and transactions in the Interchain, a whole universe is waiting to be discovered.

 <HighlightBox type="info">